chameleon-ai/webm-for-4chan/README.md

 Combine a static image (or animated gif) with audio:\
 `python webm_for_4chan.py image.png song.mp3`

+Replace the video's audio (or add audio to a video without sound):\
+`python webm_for_4chan.py --audio_replace video.webm audio.mp3`\
+Note that this is a special mode where the video is copied, not re-encoded.
+The duration is limited to the video length.

 The output will be the name of the input prepended with `_1_`, i.e. `_1_input.webm` or `_2_`, `_3_` etc. if the file already exists.\
 Use `-o`/`--output` to specify a custom file name.